Ayodevji/alx-zero_day/0x03-git/README.md

-A readme that is not empty
+A readme that is not empty (Add: Edit from github website)